 5 “When I finally fell apart in front of a colleague and told them how stressed I was, that I couldn’t stand being chewed out any more, my colleague was very understanding.
 That’s when I realized that it might not be me that was at fault.
 I had been working seven days a week for months on end and always carried my computer around to be able to answer questions quickly.”

 6 “I knew that the report I had turned in wasn’t perfect and explained that I had family problems.
 That was apparently not an excuse, and after that, everything I did was wrong.
 My name was expunged from an article, and I could not do anything about it.
-I contemplated suicide and still attend therapy sessions.”
+I still attend therapy sessions.”

 7 “I received lots of praise for a while, but then I was worthless.
 During one tongue-lashing I was told I would never succeed as a researcher on account of my poor writing skills.
 Since praise was mingled with criticism, I got more and more unsure of myself.
 I ended up in the emergency room with impaired vision.”